open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 opt-out, users would have to disable these features to turn them off.
 The cost and convenience of Sampling features depend on this choice.

-This author's recommendation is that these behaviors be opt-out, i.e., on-by-default.
-This decision should not block this OTEP.
+This author's recommendation is that these behaviors be opt-in at first in order to demonstrate their usefulness.
+If it proves successful, an on-by-default approach could be proposed using a modified W3C trace context `traceparent`, as this would allow p-values to be propagated cheaply.